AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

    ![Configure Mapping dialog box](../../images/configure-mapping-window.png)

-1. Select an identity for the PI Mapping, then select **Create**.
+1. Select an identity for the PI mapping, then select **Create**.

-   The PI Mapping is created for the selected PI Identity, PI Group, or PI User.
+   The PI mapping is created for the selected PI identity, PI group, or PI user.

-   **Note:** If a PI Mapping has already been created with another tool, a warning is displayed.
+   **Note:** If a PI mapping has already been created with another tool, a warning is displayed.

 1. Select **Close** to return to the utility, and then select **Save** in the utility.